 Otto Festge was the mayor of Madison and a founding member of what was then known as the Madison Area Lutheran Council (MALC).
 Through his position with the City of Madison, he recognized that the Dane County Sheriff’s Office had no systematic way of obtaining clergy services during emergencies.
 Responding to this need, the mayor helped establish the MALC Task Force, known today as the Madison Area Jail Ministry.
 In 1970 the Jail Ministry asked the pastor of St. Mark’s Lutheran Church to provide voluntary chaplain services to the jail one day per week.
 Shortly after beginning as chaplain, both the pastor and the Board recognized that a full-time chaplain was needed.
 Within two years the Jail Ministry was providing the Dane County Jail with a full-time, paid chaplain serving the spiritual needs of incarcerated men as well as the jail staff.
-In 2002 the Jail Ministry added a second chaplain to serve the spiritual needs of incarcerated women.
+In 2002 the Jail Ministry added a second part-time chaplain.

 We serve men and women, brothers and sisters, fathers and mothers, sons and daughters, husbands and wives, neighbors and friends.
 When the Jail Ministry began, approximately 100 people were housed in the jail.
-Today that number has increased to over 600 spanning 3 facilities.
+Today that number has increased to over 650 in two facilities.

-Chaplains work with community volunteers to run New Beginnings groups that prepare people for re-entry.
+Chaplains work with community volunteers to run New Beginnings groups that support people in their reentry.
 They work with community chaplains to provide linkages to congregations and community programs.
 They speak and preach in Madison area congregations, civic groups, and community service agencies.